1958–59 NHL season: Playoff bracket

+The top four teams in the league qualified for the playoffs.
+In the semifinals, the first-place team played the third-place team, while the second-place team faced the fourth-place team, with the winners advancing to the Stanley Cup Finals.
+In both rounds, teams competed in a best-of-seven series (scores in the bracket indicate the number of games won in each best-of-seven series).

 Semifinals

 (1) Montreal Canadiens vs. (3) Chicago Black Hawks

 Following game six, Ottawa Journal sports editor Bill Westwick quoted league president Clarence Campbell as accusing the referee Red Storey of "freezing" in the final minutes of the near-riotous game.
 Storey subsequently resigned as a referee.
 Campbell stated that Westwick took the words out of context, accused him of "breaking confidence" in the article.
 Westwick's fellow newsmen defended his article and did not question its veracity.